-- Exams: There are 5 exams scheduled each worth about 50 points.
-I'm pretty sure that calculators and/or computers will not be allowed on exams. - Labs: There are 7 computer labs scheduled worth 20-30 points apiece.
-You should be able to complete most labs during class time.
-Lab 4 on regression and Lab 6 on neural networks might take a bit more. - HW: Most of the purely mathematical material will have homework assigned via MyOpenMath.
+- Exams: There are 4 exams scheduled during the term each worth about 50 points.
+There will also be a final exam worth around 80 points.
+Calculators and/or computers will not be allowed on exams. - Labs: There are 3 computer labs scheduled worth 20-30 points apiece.
+You should be able to complete most labs during class time. - HW: Most of the purely mathematical material will have homework assigned via MyOpenMath.
 You will receive login instructions in class. - Participation: You'll accumulate 50 points throughout the semester just by coming to class and participating in class activities regularly.